 Item Description Plan File Process Optional.
 Specify a plan file process for the file group.
 You can select any plan file process definition located in the Processes folder for the file group.
 Standard process definitions cannot be used.
-This designated process is used as follows: Process Summary components for Axiom forms use the process designated here.
-You point the component to a file group or a file group alias, and it automatically uses the designated process for the file group.
-For on-demand file groups only, newly created plan files will be automatically started in the process designated here.
-This is required if you want to use a plan file process with an on-demand file group.
 For more information, see the Plan File Process Guide.